51Degrees/specifications/pipeline-specification/features/exception-handling.md

 There may be any combination of Flow Elements, including custom third-party ones in the Pipeline.

-Consequently, exceptions and errors must be caught at the Pipeline level.
+Consequently, exceptions and errors will need to be caught at the Pipeline level.
 By default, these errors should be added to the Flow Data errors collection.
 Once all Flow Elements have completed processing, throw an exception/error with all the stored errors included as sub-errors.

-There must be an option to modify this behavior to just add these errors to the errors collection and [log](logging.md) them (I.e. don't throw an exception/error at the end of processing).
+There MUST be an option to modify this behavior to just add these errors to the errors collection and [log](logging.md) them (I.e. don't throw an exception/error at the end of processing).
 This option should be available when the [Pipeline is created](../conceptual-overview.md#pipeline-builder)